Understanding Switch Statements in JavaScript

 Key Points

-• Use of break: The break statement is crucial to prevent fall-through.
-Without it, subsequent case statements will be executed until a break is encountered or the end of the switch block is reached.
+break: Thebreakstatement is crucial to prevent fall-through.
+Without it, subsequent case statements will be executed until a break is encountered or the end of the switch block is reached.defaultCase: While optional, including adefaultcase is recommended to handle unexpected values and provide a fallback.Adaptation: Switch statements are particularly useful when dealing with a single value that can have multiple possible matches.